lstkz/veni/docs.md

 An object with the following props:
 * `value` The new value after validation.
-* `errors` The list of occurs.
+* `errors` The list of validation errors.
 If the validation was successful an array will be empty.

 ## V